Hearty Beef Stew with Carrot and Potato

 • 1 kg mince beef

-• 1 small onion finely chopped
+• 1 onion finely chopped or 1 tsp onion powder

-• 1 clove garlic finely chopped
+• 1 clove garlic finely chopped - optional

-• 4 cups water
+• 4 cups water or enough to cover the meat

 • 2 tablespoons beef stock